alsiam/web-projects/hamburger-food/README.md

 # hamburger-food
-It's a hamburger food website.
+It's a hamburger restaurant website.
 You can get the fast delivery with best quality product...!

 # [Preview the site](https://alsiam.github.io/web-projects/hamburger-food)